arizvisa/ida-minsc/README.md

 A number of concepts are introduced such as a tagging system, support for multicased functions, and filtering with the intention that most search and annotation issues can be performed with just a few lines of code.
-This should enable a user to write quick, hacky, throwaway code that can be used to augment their reversing endeavors.
+This should enable a user to write quick, hacky, temporary code that can be used to augment their reversing endeavors without distraction.

 ## Installation